ChouYuanjue/TeX-QB-Gen/README.md

 - [x] Emit each problem to its own TeX file immediately after processing.
 - [x] Fix issues with Chinese PDFs being processed as garbled text, preventing correct problem segmentation.
-- [ ] Generate a correct and aesthetically pleasing `master.tex` file, including table of contents, chapters, and even references.
+- [x] Generate a correct and aesthetically pleasing `master.tex` file, including table of contents, chapters, and even references.
 - [x] Handle obvious error responses, such as returning multiple questions at once, incorrect JSON, or Markdown syntax in LLM-generated answers.
 - [ ] Test scanned PDFs.
-- [ ] Test cases where answers appear at the back of the book.
+- [ ] Test cases where answers appear at the end of the book.
-- [ ] Construct appropriate prompts for cases involving exchange diagrams and test them.
+- [ ] Construct appropriate prompts for cases involving communative diagrams and test them.
 - [ ] Improve and test batch fetching from MathStackExchange and URL-based solutions.
 - [x] Add asynchronous processing to improve speed.
 - [x] Include local solutions suitable for Chinese OCR.